-Youth age 12 as of 9/01/2021 or older are needed to help with CCE building activities, exhibit maintenance, public relations, and 4-H animal shows (Refer to Class #1170 in the non-animal exhibit book for more information)
+Youth age 12 as of 8/31/2022 or older are needed to help with CCE building activities, exhibit maintenance, public relations, and 4-H animal shows (Refer to Class #1170 in the non-animal exhibit book for more information)

-- You must work at least 3 time blocks (a minimum of 9 hours) to earn any premium, but you may work additional time blocks.
-Youth will spend at least 1 hour of a 3-hour time block implementing one of the 4-H science discovery stations. - Judging Day on Saturday, August 28th counts as two time blocks, but individuals may only sign up to work for one.
-Lunch is provided for teen leaders working either of the time blocks on August 28th.
+- You must work at least 3 time blocks (a minimum of 9 hours) to earn any premium, but you may work additional time blocks. - Judging Day on Saturday, August 27th counts as two time blocks, but individuals may only sign up to work for one.
+Lunch is provided for teen leaders working either of the time blocks on August 27th.
 An individual's own non-animal exhibits may be entered during the time block not worked. - Please mark your desired time blocks in the CCE building below.
 (Animal Science time blocks are recorded on the Animal Science 4-H Teen Leader page.)
-Teen leaders will not participate in 4-H or other fair activities during their time blocks to be worked. - All teen leaders working time blocks during September 1st September 6th must participate in a brief training on Saturday, August 28th, at 9:30am or 12:30p.m; or let 4-H staff know if you need a different time.
+Teen leaders will not participate in 4-H or other fair activities during their time blocks to be worked. - All teen leaders working time blocks during August 31st September 5th must participate in a brief training on Saturday, August 27th, at 9:30am or 12:30p.m; or let 4-H staff know if you need a different time.